 The Third Paddle podcast is now Women Conquer Business.
-We talk about what that means and how to spring clean your business while avoiding project fatigue.
+We talk about what that means and how to spring clean your business while avoiding project fatigue (if you’re procrastinating listen to this).

 Full description of the rebranding from Third Paddle to Women Conquer Business (long story short, it’s the same show with a new name to make it easier for people to find and know who the audience is).